Pmacdon15/pats-pretrip/README.md

 # Features
 ## Current Features
+1. Security
-1. User passwords are hashed.
+- User passwords are hashed.
-2. Authentication is achieved through Json Web tokens and cookies.
+- Authentication is achieved through Json Web tokens and cookies.
+2. Trip Management
-3. Ability to see current trips less than 24 hours old.
+- Ability to see current trips less than 24 hours old.
-4. Ability to see past trips more than 24 hours old.
+- Ability to see past trips more than 24 hours old.
+3. Defect Management
-1. Ability to add on route defects.
+- Ability to add on route defects.
-## Coming Soon
-1. Ability to add remarks to defects on route.
+- Ability to add remarks to defects on route.
+# Coming Soon
+1. Defect Management
-2. Ability to correct defects and list invoice number(Potentially take photo of invoice).
+- Ability to correct defects and list invoice number (Potentially take photo of invoice).
+2. Automation
-3. Location automatically selected by device.
+- Location automatically selected by device.
-4. Time automatically selected by device.
+- Time automatically selected by device.

 # Cloning
 1. Clone repository run this command: